-David Attenborough has cemented himself as a national treasure for his jaw-dropping nature documentaries including Blue Planet and A Life On Our Planet, but the star lives a very humble life at his home in Richmond.
+David Attenborough has cemented himself as a national treasure for his jaw-dropping nature documentaries including Blue Planet and new show Dinosaurs: The Final Day, but the star lives a very humble life at his home in Richmond.
 In an interview with the Telegraph he called it his "favourite place on Earth", and several photos have been released over the years.
 Take a look…

 SEE: Inside documentary-maker Louis Theroux's private family home